 The core Tableau Server bits are installed in the

-/opt directory.
-You cannot change the install directory.
+/opt directory by default.
+You can change the install directory on RHEL-like systems, but cannot change this on Ubuntu.
 You cannot specify a symbolic link or a directory location on a Network File System (NFS) volume.
-The /opt directory where you install Tableau Server must have at least 15 GB of free disk space allocated to it.
+The directory where you install Tableau Server must have at least 15 GB of free disk space.
 If you attempt to install Tableau Server on a computer that does not have enough space, the Tableau Server package will install, but you will be unable to continue with setup.

 By default, Tableau Server will create a data directory for all content and extracts that are managed by Tableau.
 The directory is created at